XizoB/CIQL/README.md

 </div>

 ## Demonstrations Evaluation
-- Noise filtering visualization of two human datasets, better and worse.
-&nbsp;&nbsp;After filtering out the cluttered trajectories, an organized trend emerges.
+- **Noise filtering visualization of two human datasets, better and worse** &nbsp;&nbsp;After filtering out the cluttered trajectories, an organized trend emerges.
 &nbsp;&nbsp;Fine-grained confidence scores can be provided for human demonstration data without the need for active supervision signals from &nbsp;&nbsp;humans, a true reward function from the environment, or strict assumptions about noise.